binyuanchen/binyuanchen.github.io/_posts/2017-04-01-introduction-to-arena-dev-cdh-hadoop.markdown

 ------------------------------
 [TODO] I will write another blog regarding how to use this cluster (writing Java clients, running Pig jobs, running Spark jobs etc.) Coming soon...

+For now, keep in mind that you can not do much with the default login user 'root'.
+During the cluster deploy, a super user 'appadmin' is create, you should use this user (__su - appadmin__) to do everything you want on this cluster.

 Limitations and known issues
 ------------------------------
 [TODO]